storybookjs/frontpage/src/content/recipes/@vanilla-extract/css.md

 ### Vite

 For Vite users, Storybook uses your project's `vite.config.js` for it's build configuration.
-This means, if your project is using Vanilla Extract, it's already configured for your Storybook as well. 🎉
+This means, if your project is using Vanilla Extract, it's already configured for your Storybook as well. 🎉 You can view a full example on [Stackblitz](https://stackblitz.com/edit/github-cytqag?file=.storybook/main.ts).

 Check out [Vanilla Extract's setup guide for vite](https://vanilla-extract.style/documentation/integrations/vite/) for more information.